 - a.
-Campus Living Services and Residence Life, Residence Halls Association, and Vice President for Student Affairs and Services personnel shall establish guidelines for security in residence halls in accordance with this policy. - b.
+Residence Education and Housing Services, Residence Halls Association, and Vice President for Student Affairs and Services personnel shall establish guidelines for security in residence halls in accordance with this policy. - b.
 Each residence hall shall establish internal security procedures consistent with the guidelines of 2.a. above, which reflect unique differences in the needs and desires of the residents of each hall, and differences in the physical design and construction of each hall.

--Residence Halls Association -Associated Students of Michigan State University -Vice President for Student Affairs and Services -June 16, 1972
+-Residence Halls Association

+-Vice President for Student Affairs and Services

+-June 16, 1972